KDE/digikam-doc/post_processing/html_gallery.rst

 String and Caption Parameter Keys
 `````````````````````````````````

 A string parameter lets the user enter a single string to set configuration rules for example.
-A caption parameter lets the user enter a multi-string with spell-checking support to set a description or a title.
+A caption parameter lets the user enter a multi-string with spell-checking support to set a **Description** or a **Title**.

 Final Words
 ~~~~~~~~~~~